Can Dementia Exempt You From Criminal Responsibility? The Latest on the Mohammed Al Fayed Case

 Dementia and Criminal Proceedings

 Dementia is often considered a condition where people suffer memory loss, but there is more to it than this.
-Dementia presents other symptoms which can put a person accused of a criminal offence on the backfoot including difficulty with problem solving, organising and difficulties with communication; all of which are required to ensure a person understands and can provide instructions to their defence team.
+Dementia presents other symptoms which can put a person accused of a criminal offence immediately on the backfoot.
+The problems that may arise for someone suffering with dementia include difficulty with problem solving, organising and communicating ; all of which are required to ensure a person understands the allegations against them and can provide instructions to their defence team, formulate their plea and process information.

 “English law describes those who lack sufficient capacity to participate meaningfully in criminal proceedings as being unfit to plead”.

-The law development in 2004 with the introduction of the Youth Justice and Criminal Evidence Act 1999, which introduced the use of intermediaries in criminal proceedings.
-The role of the intermediary is to assist those with communication difficulties, however in cases where dementia is a key issue, whether or not their is assistance given to aide communication it is no use to the accused's lack of memory.
+The law developed in 2004 with the introduction of the Youth Justice and Criminal Evidence Act 1999, which seen the use of intermediaries in criminal proceedings throughout courts in England and Wales.
+The role of the intermediary is to assist those with communication difficulties, however in cases where dementia is a key issue, their assistance is not going to aide memory recall and there really is very little assistance in cases where a defendant or witness lacks memory due to dementia.

 Article 6 ECHR - The Accused's Right to a Fair Trial